 Gases such as NO2, CO and CO2 can be monitored in cities thanks to the on-board monitoring of air quality parameters.
 This continuous monitoring is conducted through several Nanoenvi URVAMM devices that are set up on board a fleet of public vehicles and monitor the air quality from moving vehicles such as urban buses, garbage trucks, taxis, police cars, fire trucks, etc., which transmit the information to the ENVIRA DS platform.

 This mobile monitoring complements the traditional air quality networks and offers more information to be analyzed, so that policies for traffic control or for the improvement of the air quality can be established in Smart Cities.

 The monitoring of pollutants on the road gives indicative data about the general situation along the routes of the vehicles.

 Our solution Nanoenvi URVAMM obtains data from large monitored areas, thus providing a continuous sampling to draw a map of air pollution in real time.

-ENVIRA IoT has designed an on-board air quality monitoring system to notify instantly about the presence of pollutant agents along the route of a fleet of vehicles.
+ENVIRA has designed an on-board air quality monitoring system to notify instantly about the presence of pollutant agents along the route of a fleet of vehicles.